Next Election: November 8

 So in primary elections, unless the party chooses to allow others outside the party to participate in its primary election, only registered voters of a political party may vote to select their party’s nominees.
 In other words, at primary elections, registered Republicans may vote only for Republican candidates, and registered Democrats may vote only for Democratic candidates.
 Persons who are registered as “unaffiliated” (meaning not affiliated with any political party) may not vote for partisan candidates in primary elections unless the party decides to allow them.
 Independent candidates appear on the ballot only at the general election.

-There are elections on nonpartisan issues scheduled to be held in conjunction with primaries, such as judicial elections, bond or levy election or possibly state or local question elections.
+There are elections on nonpartisan issues scheduled to be held in conjunction with primaries, such as judicial elections, bond or levy elections or possibly state or local question elections.
 All registered voters are entitled to vote on nonpartisan issues during primaries.

 Party registration requirements have no effect on general election procedures.
 At general elections, all voters receive exactly the same ballot and may vote for any candidate whose name appears on it, without regard to the political affiliation of the candidate or the voter.